tamakou/Saber/Docs/device-testing.md

 ## During Session
 - Observe the Root window HUD for input status and latency.
-- Enter the immersive space and confirm the duel loop activates.
+- Enter the immersive space and confirm the duel loop activates using hand tracking.
-- Test hand-only control, then press **Pair PSVR2 Sense** to validate controller mode.
-- Play at least 5 minutes, logging notable events or hitches.
+- Play at least 5 minutes, logging notable events or hitches; test in varied room lighting and with/without hand accessories.

 ## Log Export
 1. Quit the app on Vision Pro (Digital Crown double tap, swipe up).